byDagor/Dagor-Brushless-Controller/index.md

 # **Dagor Brushless Controller**

-The *Dagor Controller* is a fully integrated tiny solution for brushless-based actuators with wireless capabilities and three operation modes: angular position, velocity and torque.
-It is an ESP32-based brushless controller that has an on-board magnetic encoder, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.
+The *Dagor Controller* is an Open Source fully integrated tiny solution for brushless-based actuators with wireless capabilities and three operation modes: angular position, velocity and torque.
+It is an ESP32-based brushless controller that has an on-board magnetic angular position sensor, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.

 <img src="Images/dagor_iso.png" width=450>